dip000/godot-landscaper/README.md

 # Performance concerns
 * This version does not support GL Compatibility rendering driver.
 That's because the shader instance variables can render many variants with the same material
 * Coloring the grass is optimized by using vertex colors.
 This means that the shader is only coloring as less as 4 vertex per instance (The vertices of a square)
-* You can actually set how many vertex to use per grass in the grass mesh resource.
-Of course, fewer subdivisions, worse color quality, and worse sway animation quality
+* You can actually set how many vertex to use per grass in: Grass Spawn Brush > Quality
 * You don't have to use the terrain shader in runtime.
-Just copy the baked images and use them in your own materials (this will be implemented in a button later in development)
+Just copy the baked images and use them in your own materials (this option will be default later in development)

 # Roadmap to Beta and Asset Library
 1. [ ] Asset Library friendly